-When adding images to your Abyssale templates, you often need to decide how the image should fit inside its defined box (the container).
+When adding images to your Abyssale designs, you often need to decide how the image should fit inside its defined box (the container).

 You can control this using the Image Fit setting in the right-side panel.
 There are two main modes: Contain and Cover.